 The northern portion of the District contains five 1st magnitude springs.
 Adverse impacts to these springs from nutrient leaching is a major concern in the region.
 The FARMS goal in this region is to reduce the use of Upper Floridan aquifer groundwater and reduce nutrient loading to springs.
-To date, 16 projects have been approved with an offset of 0.5 mgd.
+To date, 11 projects have been approved with an offset of 0.28 mgd.
 In FY 2016, the Board approved the first FARMS project specific to nutrient reduction.
 The BMPs implemented at a dairy farm in Citrus County will reduce nitrogen loading to Homosassa Springs by an estimated 1,400 pounds per year.

 Figure 7.
-FARMS projects within the Northern District (Springs Coast).
+FARMS projects within the Northern District (Springs Coast) through Fiscal Year 2018.